chavarera/PythonScript/DataStructureAndAlgorithm/ArrayOperation.md

 #### 1. Single Element Retrieval

 - A collection of elements each identified by an array index.
-- Index start at zero(0) array.Because of the index, random access of element is possible.
+- Index start at zero(0) array.Because of the index, random access of elements is possible.
 - Use [] parenthesis to retrieve an element from an array
 - Array elements can be accessed using positive index start from the first element in the array
 ```